MembershipWhat types of membership are available?

 Members are located in every state in the United States and in many foreign countries as well.

 Members are buyers, purchasing managers, executives, organizations, and other business people who are employed by all types of organizations.
 They may come from manufacturers, distributors, wholesalers, as well as, service industries, such as hospitals and universities.

 What are the requirements for membership in the American Purchasing Society?

 Anyone interested in the purchasing profession is welcome to join.
 Most members are buyers for business, purchasing managers, executives, organizations, or other business people.

 No. The Society conducts all operations from its general office in Illinois.
 Members are therefore not required to spend time traveling or attending regular meetings in a particular city.
 They receive all the information they need by mail, the Internet, or through telephone contacts.

 What are the requirements for certification?

 A candidate for certification must fill out an application and pay the processing fee.
 The application must be signed and dated by the applicant indicating that all statements given are true.
 The candidate must subscribe to conducting business in an ethical manner.
 The form must list a sufficient number of references and answers must be received from the references given.
 Provided the references are satisfactory, the applicant must take an examination covering the candidateâ€™s purchasing and business knowledge.
-The applicant must take the Societyâ€™s self-running online courses called "Business Ethics for Buyers and Sellers," "Essential Law for Buyers and Sellers," "Managing Inventory - Maintaining the Proper Level" and "Math for Purchasing and Business."
+The applicant must take the Societyâ€™s CPP prep course and pass the exam.
 Points are then assigned based on the candidateâ€™s education, experience, and the results of the examination.
 For details see the certification information on this Web site.
 Click on Certification and then Applying for Certification.